IzicTemi/e2e_fake_news_classifier/README.md

  Optional

- - MLFLOW_TRACKING_USERNAME and MLFLOW_TRACKING_PASSWORD if using an authenticated mlflow server
+ - MLFLOW_TRACKING_USERNAME and MLFLOW_TRACKING_PASSWORD if using an authenticated MLflow server

 Run command:
 ```